Understanding Cooling Time Optimization

 - Severe thermal shock

-- High crack risk (>90% for high-carbon steel)
+- Very high crack risk for high-carbon steel and highly restrained joints

 - Uncontrolled HAZ quenching → martensite